 However, the law also stipulates that you cannot knowingly provide a gun to someone who is prohibited from “receiving or possessing” one.

-Current federal law prohibits felons, abusers, violent offenders and people suffering from mental illness from possessing guns, and some state laws go further.
+Current federal law prohibits felons, abusers, violent offenders, and those suffering from mental illness from possessing guns.
+Some state laws go even further.

 A number of states require some type of background check, permit or license for firearms that in many cases must go through an FFL or state agency.

 - Maine doesn’t impose restrictions; however, it does task its Department of Public Safety with helping firearms sellers who want to run a background check on prospective buyers do so.

 - Connecticut requires that all long gun transfers must go through a federally licensed dealer complete with a background check.
 All handgun transfers must wait for an authorization from the Department of Emergency Services and Public Protection.

 - California mandates that all firearms transfers must go through a licensed dealer, who must complete a background check.
 Period.